-Fidel has authored more than 70 scientific articles or book chapters in various scientific journals.
-In collaboration with colleagues at the Caesar Kleberg Wildlife Research Institute, he coauthored Texas Bobwhites: A Guide to Their Foods and Habitat Management (University of Texas Press, 2010).
-He and Fred S. Guthery (Oklahoma State University) recently published the 2nd edition of the classic Beef, Brush, and Bobwhites: Quail Management in Cattle Country (Texas A&M University Press, 2012).
-Fidel serves as a Reviewer for several international journals including The Journal of Wildlife Management, American Midland Naturalist, Wilson Journal of Ornithology, Journal of Rangeland Ecology and Management, Wildlife Biology, European Journal of Wildlife Research, and Western North American Naturalist.
+Fidel has authored more than 100 scientific articles, seven book chapters, and two books.
+He serves as a reviewer for several international journals including The Journal of Wildlife Management, Rangeland Ecology and Management, American Midland Naturalist, Western North American Naturalist, and others.
 Fidel also has served as a Panel Review member for the National Science Foundation, US Department of Agriculture, International Aridlands Consortium, and Environmental Protection Agency.